THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 BRUNSWICK AND DARIEN

 Brunswick is the mainland town that serves the Golden Isles.
-Darien is a small fishing village a few miles North.
+Darien is a small fishing village a few miles north.
 Both towns have lots of fun away from the beach.

 FORT KING GEORGE

 As adults take in the history of this British outpost, kids are free to run and roam over the fort.
-The park offers wooden guns at the door, helping to bring the flavor of this site to life for children.
-Children can run around the grounds playing ‘Army’, climb ladders in the fort and hide in the bunkers.
-This unique experience allows them to use most of their senses to experience Georgia history.
+Fort King George State Historic Site offers wooden guns at the door, helping to bring the flavor of this site to life for children.

 PADDLE THE ALTAMAHA RIVER

-Experience sea kayaking adventures with Altamaha Coastal Tours in one of the most beautiful and remote areas in the South East.
-Located near St. Simon’s Island and 45 minutes South of Savannah, the Altamaha River BioReserve is a world of wilderness and natural wonder.
-Bottle Nosed dolphins, manatee, otters, alligators, deer, mink, eagles, osprey, and thousands of sea-birds make this area a best kept secret.
+Experience sea kayaking adventures with Altamaha Coastal Tours in one of the most beautiful and remote areas in the southeast.
+Located near St. Simons Island and 45 minutes south of Savannah, the Altamaha River BioReserve is a world of wilderness and natural wonder.

 SHRIMPIN’ EXCURSION ON THE LADY JANE

-This refurbished shrimp boat takes visitors to the St. Simons Sound where they can help biologists catch shrimp and sort them from other sea animals such as sand sharks and puffer fish.
 While on board the Lady Jane, your freshly caught shrimp is boiled and served for a shrimp feast like no other.
 Enjoy the sunshine on the open decks or view the water from an air-conditioned cabin window.

 CAP FENDIG DOLPHIN TOUR

 Take a 60-minute tour exploring the marshlands where dolphins are abundant.
 Because the waters of the inlet are calm, young children can also participate in this adventure.
 The boat tour takes passengers along the bird sanctuary and the lighthouse.
-Cap Fendig is known to be charming and full of life.
-If you have an opportunity, consider the sunset tour to top off the expedition.

 HOFWYL-BROADFIELD

 Want to know what the plantation era in south Georgia was really like?
 Visit the Hofwyl-Broadfield Plantation, a Georgia State Park site.
-This is a part of the Colonial Coast birding trail too.
+You’ll find a museum, visitor center, picnic area, guided house tour, and a 4-mile nature trail here.

 GEOCACHING